splch/quantumtales/docs/index.md

 Explore the world of quantum through the lens of classic fairy tales.
 Thanks to the generous support of the [Unitary Fund](https://unitary.fund), I am able to write this book and relate algorithms to fanciful situations.
 My goal is to demonstrate interesting qualities and applications of quantum computing in *real* life.

+Upcoming stories:

+1. What Came of Picking Flowers
+  * Bernstein-Vazirani
+2. The Lady, or the Tiger?
+  * Superposition

 ### Google Docs

 The book is written in Google Docs to encourage collaboration.
 There are two links: